 These changes have given TSP investors more options and, just as important, the new options have been very beneficial for those TSP investors who have chosen to use them as their rates of return have been good.
-(Check out the historical monthly returns for all TSP options to see how your TSP investments have done.)

 There is little doubt that more changes are on the way.
 Earlier this year, Congress passed the Pension Protection Act.
 This new law will have an impact on the pensions of private sector employees but does not directly impact your TSP and its options.
 But the law may still have an impact on your retirement future.
 Here is why.

 Several readers have written to ask about their option of investing in a Roth IRA.
 The Roth IRA is a retirement investment vehicle that is a good option for some people but you cannot currently use this within your TSP.
 The big advantage: An investor can put after tax money into a Roth IRA.
 The reason this is an advantage is that when you withdraw the money from the account after retirement, often many years later, you do not pay any more taxes on the withdrawal.
 That should be an advantage for many investors.
 But, until Congress changes the law to allow this option within the TSP, it is not open to federal employees.

 Another change that may come to your TSP is automatic enrollment.
 Currently, federal employees have to elect to join the TSP.
 In the private sector, a significant number of company employees do not join their company’s retirement plan which are often similar to the TSP.
 That gives the employee more money in a regular paycheck but practically guarantees that employee will not be able to retire other than living a relatively meager existence on Social Security.